EMDR: some advice on looking after yourself

 Please note carefully:

-Please note carefully: The material below is in additon to advice supplied by your therapist in your specific case.
-Therefore the material below is not comprehensive nor is it exhaustive.
-If you have any doubt about what to do, contact the therapist promptly on the 24 hour voicemail number: 07976 933096.
+The advice below is in addition to advice supplied by your therapist therefore the material below is not intended to be comprehensive or exhaustive.
+Above all your safety is a key principle.
+If you have any questions, ask your therapist.
 You may wish to print this page out as a reminder.